The Big Short

 I’ve said our 30s are a good age to work on accepting our parents are going to die.
 More than a few friends recently have needed to stare down this reality during close calls.
 My own dad statistically should be dead instead of group-texting pictures of him drinking IPAs in his Blink 182 shirt.

-My closest friend from college and I got to reconnect in Chicago over the weekend and realized we only really knew each other for two years.
+My closest friend from college and I got to reconnect in Chicago over the weekend and realized we really only knew each other for two years.
 We flip-flopped study abroad semesters, and he graduated a year early.
 So two years, then different cities, and we catch each other what, maybe 20 more times?
 Twenty time-lapse snapshots showing unrelenting age, and that’s a wrap?
 Life truly is short if you want a decent amount out of it.